w3c/wai-wcag-em/procedure.md

 *   Confirmations for input, error messages, and other feedback from user interaction;
 *   Behavior using different settings, preferences, devices, and interaction parameters.

-#### Step 4.3: Compare Structured and Random Samples {#step4c}
+#### Step 4.3: Compare Structured and Random Sample Sets {#step4c}

-<strong id="req4c">Methodology Requirement 4.3:</strong> Check that each sample in the randomly selected sample does not show types of content and outcomes that are not represented in the structured sample.
+<strong id="req4c">Methodology Requirement 4.3:</strong> Check that each sample in the randomly selected sample set does not show types of content and outcomes that are not represented in the structured sample set.

-While the individual occurrences of WCAG 2 Success Criteria will vary between the structured and randomly selected samples, the randomly selected sample should not show new _types_ of content not present in the structured sample.
-Also the outcomes from evaluating the randomly selected sample should not show new findings to those of the structured sample.
-If the randomly selected sample shows new types of content or new evaluation findings then it is an indication that the structured sample was not sufficiently representative of the content provided on the website.
-In this case evaluators need to go back to [Step 3: Select a Representative Sample](#step3) to select additional samples that reflect the newly identified types of content and findings.
+While the individual occurrences of WCAG 2 Success Criteria will vary between the structured and randomly selected sample sets, the randomly selected sample set should not show new _types_ of content not present in the structured sample set.
+Also the outcomes from evaluating the randomly selected sample set should not show new findings to those of the structured sample set.
+If the randomly selected sample set shows new types of content or new evaluation findings then it is an indication that the structured sample set was not sufficiently representative of the content provided on the website.
+In this case evaluators need to go back to [Step 3: Select a Representative Sample Set](#step3) to select additional samples that reflect the newly identified types of content and findings.
 Also the findings of [Step 2: Explore the Target Digital Product](#step2) might need to be adjusted accordingly.
-This step is repeated until the structured sample is adequately representative of the content provided on the digital product.
+This step is repeated until the structured sample set is adequately representative of the content provided on the digital product.

 ### Step 5: Report the Evaluation Findings {#step5}